 Social Security is a federal program that provides retirement income for seniors who have paid into the program.
 This includes nearly everyone that has worked legally in the US.
 Social Security is also referred to as Old Age, Survivors, and Disability Insurance or OASDI.

 Social Security is very commonly used a source for covering the long term costs of elder care.
 As seniors receive payment directly from the government, they or their loved ones are free to apply those dollars toward home care, adult day care or residential care.
 However the average amount of a Social Security check is approximately $1000, which is well short of the cost of long term care.
 This is especially true when one spouse of a married couple requires residential care and the other remains in their home.

 Social Security benefits are made as cash payments directly to the individual.
 There are no restrictions on how the payments can be spent.
-The average Social Security check is around $1,000 / month and the maximum is around $2,000 / month.
+The average Social Security check is around $1,000 / month and the maximum, in 2015, for an individual who begin collecting at full retirement age is $2,663 / month.
 However, each individual receives a different amount depending on the amount and number of years paid into the system as well as the age at which they began to receive benefits.

 To begin receiving benefits can take between 1 - 3 months.
 Benefits start in the month following the month of entitlement.
 Entitlement means when an individual meets the minimum age requirement and completes the application.
 However, it can take up to 3 months to start receiving checks.

 One can apply for Social Security benefits on the SSA’s website.